Vendicated/Vencord/src/plugins/fullUserInChatbox/README.md

 # Full User In Chatbox

-Adds the Full user mention to the textbox
+Adds the full user mention to the textbox

 Adds the avatar if you have mentioned avatars enabled